 If you’ve been spending the better half of your life under a rock, you might be wondering what an HTTPS website is-well; you need to look no further.

-HTTPS websites make sure that any information that your browser needs to send or receives is encrypted, unlike the standard HTTP site.
+HTTPS websites make sure that any information that your browser needs to send or receive is encrypted, unlike the standard HTTP site.

 Another advantage of taking caution to visit HTTPS sites only on a free Wi-Fi network is that it helps those users who don’t have access to a VPN.

-To make sure that you’re accessing safe sites, users need to search for an HTTPS at the beginning of a websites address, which makes it safe to browse through and any data that passes through these type of sites is safe from manipulation or espionage.
+To make sure that you’re accessing safe sites, users need to search for an HTTPS at the beginning of a website’s address, which makes it safe to browse through and any data that passes through these types of sites is safe from manipulation or espionage.

-However, there are several web browser extensions that are free for download which automatically converts any HTTP site to HTTPS.
+However, there are several web browser extensions that are free for download which automatically convert any HTTP site to HTTPS.

 4- Use a Firewall: